siznax/trudell/about.md

 I am gathering and organizing material on GitHub because is easy to use, free, accessible, reliable, durable, and capacious.
 However, GitHub is still a commercial enterprise with all of the attendant vulnerabilities.
-Therefor, all documents and media there will be uploaded/copied to a new collection at a non-government archive which has a mandate to preserve, maintain, and make available this collection to the public for free, for ever.
+Therefore, all documents and media there will be uploaded/copied to a new collection at a non-government archive which has a mandate to preserve, maintain, and make available this collection to the public for free, for ever.